aws/aws-cdk/packages/aws-cdk/README.md

 ##### **The provided template is not deployed to CloudFormation in the account/region, and there *is* overlap with existing resources in the account/region**

-If the provided template represents a set of resources that have overlap with resources already deployed in the account/region, then the generated application will not be immediately deployable.
+If the provided template represents a set of resources overlap with resources already deployed in the account/region, then the generated application will not be immediately deployable.
 If those overlapped resources are already managed by another CloudFormation stack in that account/region, then those resources will need to be manually removed from the provided template.
 Otherwise, if the overlapped resources are not managed by another CloudFormation stack, then first run remove those